malinda-pich/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
 I am a fourth year student majoring in History.
 I am currently pursuing an Honours Research Project that documents oral histories of Cambodian Refugees who immigrated to Canada during the late 1970s to 1980s.
-Some of my interests/hobbies include singing, photography and learning new languages.
-I am working on being fluent in Japanese at the moment.